A minor modification of this page was done: 14 Feb. 2009

 3d.)
 R. Arena, "Réflexions sur l'analyse sismondienne de la formation des prix"; Revue économique, 01, 1982. pp.132-149

 4.)
 Reprinted in the "Revue Encyclopédique", Sept.
-1826, and translated by F. Mignet, 1847
+1826; and translated by F. Mignet, 1847.

-Once this work is read and the mind opened up, if not cleared of the countless misconceptions regarding commonly held economic notions, at least be made aware of a potentially valid alternative point of view; a follow up is meant to continue from where Sismondi left off, in a quest to make economics an open book.
+Once this work is read and the mind opened up, if not cleared of the countless misconceptions regarding commonly held economic notions, at least be made aware of a potentially valid alternative point of view; a follow up is meant to continue from where Sismondi left off(5), in a quest to make the workings of the economy an open book.
 By that I mean that its principles, as developed in a logically constructed thesis, could then be used to furnish answers to any real-world economic problem that might arise, rather than inherently containing all those possible answers already.
 For the real-world economy, being man-made and as such very much subject to human foibles at all times, requires a synthesis of its thesis and collective antinomies in order to understand it, and promulgate an equitable progression in a non-utopian setting.

-1. The economy functions non-linearly, contains no paradoxes, yet is sequentially causative (non of this "simultaneous determination" sophistry of mainstream economics); with all supply-side activity keeping it in disequilibrium as its normal state of affairs, and the demand-side only potentially and non-contemporaneously pulling it back towards, though without ever reaching, a true equilibrium in time.
+1. The economy functions non-linearly, contains no paradoxes, yet is sequentially causative (non of this "simultaneous determination" sophistry of Mainstream economics); with all supply-side activity keeping it in disequilibrium as its normal state of affairs, and the demand-side only potentially and non-contemporaneously pulling it back towards, though without ever reaching, a true equilibrium in time.

 7. It is vertically integrated, with the direct spending of profit income at the retail level, ex post "closing" all economic pursuits, which happens through ever diminishing numerically interlocking feedback loops; thus not only ruling out neat (ex ante fixed) econometric coefficients but a static determinacy as well, and whereby a multiplier of sorts enables the distribution of achieved growth in final output.

-9. It is unable to lower its already achieved standard of living, unless this either: actively, however unwittingly, is induced by an in essence inept but under current directives unduly powerful, "economic man", or the population outruns the availability of natural resources.
+9. It is unable to lower its already achieved standard of living, unless this either: actively, however unwittingly, is induced by an in essence inept but under current institutional directives unduly powerful, "economic man", or the population outruns the availability of natural resources.

 10. Not only is it ideologically neutral, but by enlarge it is also readily understandable to anyone of average intelligence; for, in spite of being non-deterministic, it is far easier to understand than conventional economics.